royce25/Facebook-AWD/readme.txt

 Contributors: AHWEBDEV
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=ZQ2VL33YXHJLC
-Tags: facebook, facebook tab, like button, open graph, comments, fbconnect, likebox, activity box, all in one, fb connect, fb comments, facebook comments, register
+Tags: facebook, facebook tab, like button, open graph, opengraph actions, comments, fbconnect, likebox, activity box, all in one, fb connect, fb comments, facebook comments, register
 Requires at least: 3.3
 Tested up to: 3.5
+License: GPLv3
+Stable tag: 1.6

-Facebook AWD is an all in one Facebook capabilities for wordpress.
+All in one Facebook capabilities for wordpress.
+Keep your users and your blog sync with facebook using api and plugins from facebook.
-Add like button, like box, activity box, FB Comments, Open Graph and FB connect, you can add sub plugins to extend features.

 == Description ==

 [Facebook AWD](http://facebook-awd.ahwebdev.fr/ "") is an all in one Facebook capabilities for wordpress.